-API Integration
+API integration

 In this chapter, we review how to enable monitoring of a client platform.
-We assume that the Installation Instructions have been completed at this stage.
+We assume that the Installation instructions have been completed at this stage.

 Good news!

-Tirreno can be used by practically any digital system.
-Enabling integration with Tirreno requires minimal client platform resources.
+tirreno can be used by practically any digital system.
+Enabling integration with tirreno requires minimal client platform resources.

 To start gathering user activity information (events), add an integration script to each monitored page of a client platform.